Computing

 Intent

-At Overleigh, we believe high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
+At Overleigh, we believe a high-quality computing education equips pupils with the appropriate knowledge, skills and ability to achieve their full potential through being informed, articulate and empowered learners.
+We encourage the use of computational thinking and creativity to understand and change the world.
+This is reflected throughout our curriculum planning and delivery, ensuring that we are fully inclusive of all individuals, including those with SEND, Pupil Premium, EAL and other vulnerable groups, in order to help them to achieve in their academic and personal development, despite any barriers to their learning.
 Computing has deep links with mathematics, science, and design and technology.
 Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology to be active participants in our forever changing, digitally-led world.

 At Overleigh, we are guided by and expected to deliver the National Curriculum (2014) for Computing.